projectriff/java-function-invoker/README.md

 export GIT_REPO=https://github.com/trisberg/upper.git
 riff function create java upper --git-repo $GIT_REPO --handler upper --image gcr.io/$GCP_PROJECT/upper-new --verbose
 ```

-> NOTE: It is possible to have multiple function beans in the same source repository and just refer to the one you want to use at build time using the `--handler` option.
+> NOTE: If your Spring Boot application contains a single function bean, then you can omit the `--handler` options since the invoker is able to automatically detect it.
+It is possible to have multiple function beans in the same source repository and just refer to the one you want to use when creating the riff function using the `--handler` option.

 Once the function is up and running you can invoke it using: